-SECTION 6: MEDICAL LEAVE OF ABSENCE
+SECTION 5: MEDICAL LEAVE OF ABSENCE

-A medical leave of absence is defined as an approved medical leave for regular full-time employees who have exhausted accrued sick leave and requested leave of absence without pay.
-Employees on leave of absence without pay for more than 3 consecutive months due to an industrial injury are eligible for the benefits described below.
-Employees on an approved medical leave of absence shall continue to receive City paid health, dental, life and long-term disability insurance provided they remain in paid status for a minimum of 80 hours in each calendar month.
+A medical leave of absence is defined as an approved medical leave (i.e., FMLA, CFRA, ADA, etc.) for regular full-time employees.
+A medical leave of absence without pay is defined as employees who have exhausted all accrued leaves and requested leave of absence without pay.
+Employees on an approved medical leave of absence shall continue to receive City paid health, dental, vision, life and long-term disability insurance provided they remain in paid status for a minimum of 80 hours in each calendar month.
 Any combination of accumulated vacation, holiday, administrative leave, or compensatory time may be utilized in order to achieve the 80-hour requirement.
 Accrual of leave while on medical leave of absence shall be pro-rated based on the number of compensable hours paid during each pay period.
 Workers' compensation and disability payments may not be applied towards this 80-hour minimum.

-No health credit will be paid to an employee while on medical leave of absence.
+No Cafeteria Plan will be paid to an employee while on medical leave of absence after the employee exhausts all accrued leaves and is in "medical leave of absence without pay" status.

 If an employee on medical leave of absence is not in paid status for at least 80 hours in any month, City contribution towards the above-mentioned benefit programs will be suspended beginning the following month for the duration of the leave of absence.
-In this case, the employee may continue coverage under the City sponsored programs by making the full premium payments to the Finance Department by the last working day of the month preceding the month for which coverage is desired.
-In no event will insurance premiums be pro-rated.
+In this case, the employee may continue coverage under the City sponsored programs by making the full premium payments to the Human Resources Department by the last working day of the month preceding the month for which coverage is desired.
+In no event will insurance premiums be pro rated.

-SECTION 7: INDUSTRIAL INJURY LEAVE/INSURANCE PREMIUMS
+SECTION 6: INDUSTRIAL INJURY LEAVE/INSURANCE PREMIUMS